GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/gIYqoKgiVmAWRqYOZ5P8.jpg",
 alt="GPU texture tiles.", width="800", height="604" %}

-These rasterized tiles are wrapped in a render pass, which is a list of quads.
+These rasterized tiles are wrapped in a _render pass_, which is a list of quads.
 The render pass doesn't contain any pixel information;
 instead, it has instructions on where and how to draw each quad to produce the desired pixel output.
 There is a _draw quad_ for each GPU texture tile.